 - Paint, stain or wallpaper the panel to suit your needs.

-Now that you know how to build a bookshelf, you can plan to fill the finished product however you'd like.
+Now that you know how to build a DIY bookcase, you can plan to fill the finished product however you'd like.
 A DIY bookshelf stacked with all the volumes, media and art pieces you love customizes your space.

 If you’re wondering how to build a shelf when you don’t have the power tools listed in this guide, rent what you need.
 Consider tool rental from The Home Depot to rent a table saw, orbital sander or finish nailer for this project.